Team-Skyslackers/Skyslackers/README.md

 ## Install

 **Download the zip file from "releases" in this repository.
-Two platforms are supported: MacOS and Windows.
-MacOS and Windows versions support both IOS and Android devices.**
+Both MacOS and Windows are supported.
+Both platforms support using either iOS or Android device as controller.**

 **Mac**
 1. Unzip the compressed zip file.
 Open the folder.